Development and Approval of New or Revised Certificates, Degrees and Graduate Programs

 The New Graduate Degree Program Proposal will be sent to the Dean of the Graduate School with any appended items required for the specific degree.
 It should be submitted as a single, continuously paginated document.
-Both SUNY and NYSED also require external evaluation of all proposed graduate degree programs by one or more SUNY-approved evaluators.
+Both SUNY and NYSED also require external evaluation of all proposed graduate degree programs by two SUNY-approved evaluators.
 An External Evaluation Report for each evaluation must be appended at the end of the New Graduate Degree Program Proposal.

 - SUNY Forms for Academic Program Planning: New Graduate Degree Program Proposal (Form 2B)

 - SUNY Forms for Academic Program Planning: External Evaluation Report (Form 2D)

 - More information on academic planning for a new degree program can be found on pages 4-10 and 14 of the SUNY Guide to Academic Planning

 - It is recommended that the description of the program (e.g., admission requirements, degree requirements, advising and supervision) adhere to the guidelines of the national Council of Graduate Schools.
 See Graduate Program Handbook Template.

 Revisions to graduate degrees must be reviewed by the Graduate School and approved by the Faculty Senate and Provost.
 Depending on the type and extent of revision, approval by SUNY and NYSED may also be required.
 Revisions cannot be posted or advertised if they have not been approved.
 Please use the SUNY guidelines provided when drafting the proposal and submit your proposal to the Dean of the Graduate School.

 Policy and procedural revisions to graduate programs, such as grievance procedures, exam deadlines and policies, and academic probation policies, should also be discussed with the Graduate School.
 The Graduate School can assist with ensuring that programs are aligned with national best practices in graduate education.